MauroLuzzatto/Q-Learning-Demo-Play-nChain/README.md

 The end of the chain, however, presents a large reward of 10, and standing at the end of the chain and still moving 'forward' the large reward can be gained repeatedly.

-The image below shows an example of a 5-Chain environment with 5 states. "a" stands for action and "r" for reward.
+The image below shows an example of a 5-Chain (n = 5) environment with 5 states. "a" stands for action and "r" for reward.

 ![NChain](/NChain-illustration.png)
 (Image taken from: https://adventuresinmachinelearning.com/reinforcement-learning-tutorial-python-keras/)

+## Further Information and Sources
+- [OpenAI Gym](https://gym.openai.com/): Gym is a toolkit for developing and comparing reinforcement learning algorithms from OpenAI
+- [OpenAI Baselines](https://github.com/openai/baselines): OpenAI Baselines is a set of high-quality implementations of reinforcement learning algorithms
+- [Spining Up AI](https://spinningup.openai.com): This is an educational resource produced by OpenAI that makes it easier to learn about deep reinforcement learning
+- [A Long Peek into Reinforcement Learning](https://lilianweng.github.io/lil-log/2018/02/19/a-long-peek-into-reinforcement-learning.html): Great blog post from Lilian Weng, where she is briefly going over the field of Reinforcement Learning (RL), from fundamental concepts to classic algorithms
+- [Policy Gradient Algorithms](https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html): Another great blog post from Lilian Weng, where she writes about policy gradient algorithms